Spirals-Team/test4repair-experiments/results/math/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 169

-Nb of Failing EvoSuite Tests: 169
+Nb of Failing EvoSuite Tests: 4

 ---
 #Seed: 6

 ## Patch 4 #  jGenProg+MinImpact With Seed 6

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.complex.Complex : 305